-Editor's Note: The Center has published an updated version of this piece.
+Editor's Note: The Center published an updated version of this report in June 2022.

 The economic costs and benefits of immigration are routinely measured, weighed, and debated in academic journals.
 No fair reading of the literature could conclude that economists believe immigration has only costs or only benefits.